diogro/HighSugarSelection/main.md

 After fitting this model for all SNPs, we obtained estimates of the effect of time separately for the control and high sugar selection regimes.
 This was done using the emtrends function in the R package emmeans [@emmeans].
 In order to exclude selection signatures that did not correspond to high sugar adaptation, we disregarded SNPs where the effect of time in the high sugar selection regime showed a p-value above $10^{-4}$  .

+## Individual level genotypes

+To obtain individual-level genotypes rather than allele frequencies from our low coverage data at generation 100, we first filtered our SNP data more stringently.
+Having already applied the filter described above, we retained SNPs with called genotypes in more than 90% of the individuals, each genotype being called with a minimum depth of 3.
+We also excluded individuals with more than 50% missing genotypes.
+This filtering was done separately for each chromosome, giving a set of 51K SNPs called in 412 individuals in the control populations, and 52K SNPs called in 439 individuals in the high sugar populations.

+## Detecting selective sweeps

+To detect signatures of selective sweeps, we first used the software shapeit [@Delaneau2008-wq] to phase the individual genotypes into haplotypes.
+The estimated haplotypes were then used to calculate the integrated Haplotype Score (iHS) [@Voight2006-rr].
+Briefly, iHS measures the length of haplotype homozygosity around a given allele, compared to its alternative allele.
+A recent selective sweep is expected to leave a genomic footprint of extended homozygosity around the selected allele, whereas selection on standing genetic variation and/or polygenic selection might not leave such a footprint [@Lynch1998-ql]. iHS was calculated using the R-package rehh [@Gautier2012-yz], and scores were standardized per allele frequency bin as described in @Voight2006-rr.
+We calculated iHS at generation 100 in the high sugar selected populations, using the 3 replicate populations.
+To compare selection signatures inferred from our regression model to selective sweeps inferred by iHS, we contrasted the regression p-values to iHS on a SNP-by-SNP basis (Figure 3A).

 ## Transcriptional changes associated with adaptation to high sugar diet

 ### Experimental design